emilyriehl/yoneda/src/hott/04-half-adjoint-equivalences.rzk.md

   (fhasinverse : has-inverse A B f)
   : has-inverse A B f
   :=
-    ( has-inverse-inverse A B f fhasinverse,
+    ( has-inverse-inverse A B f fhasinverse ,
-      ( has-inverse-kept-htpy A B f fhasinverse,
-        has-inverse-corrected-htpy A B f fhasinverse))
+      ( has-inverse-kept-htpy A B f fhasinverse , has-inverse-corrected-htpy A B f fhasinverse))

 -- Invertible maps are half adjoint equivalences!